whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

 2: Student earned one score below "3" on the assessment

-I got a two on workflow, but I've set goals to improve my workflow and mechanics.
+I got a two on workflow, but I've set goals to improve my workflow and mechanics earlier in this portfilio.

 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

 One area that I wanted to focus on was testing.
 For JungleBeats, most of the notes were centered around my poorly labeled tests.
 The next project I scored a 4 on testing.
 I think this shows an accurate upward slope.
+I also really struggled with enumerables at the begining of the module, but I feel very comfortable with them now.

 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.